Code Enforcement

 Violations of City Codes and Ordinances that are not voluntarily corrected may be presented to a Special Magistrate at a Public Hearing.
 The Special Magistrate serves in the same capacity as a judge and has the power and authority to impose fines and issue orders having the force of law.

-Special Magistrate Hearings are scheduled at 10 a.m. in the City of Oviedo City Council Chambers on the fourth Thursday of the month from January to October.
+Special Magistrate Hearings are scheduled at 1 p.m. in the City Hall City Council Chambers on the fourth Thursday of the month from January to October.
 There is no Hearing scheduled in November and the December Hearing date is generally held the first Thursday in December.